 Program Areas

 In compliance with the Clean Air Act, Texas A&M maintains various air operating permits for campus infrastructure, including boilers, emergency generators, and research equipment.
-Our team tracks emissions, submits regulatory reports, and renews permits to ensure that campus growth does not compromise air quality.
+This team assists with permit applications and renewals, evaluates emissions, and files required reports to ensure that campus growth does not compromise air quality.

-Chemical WasteManaging hazardous waste disposal compliantly and safely.
+Chemical WasteManaging hazardous chemical waste disposal compliantly and safely.

-This program area collects, processes, and disposes of hazardous waste from laboratories, shops, and facilities across campus.
-We use advanced tracking software (CampusOptics) and follow stringent safety protocols to prevent pollution at the source while managing waste cost-effectively.
+This program area coordinates the collection, processing, and disposal of hazardous chemical waste from laboratories, shops, and facilities across campus.
+Using tracking software (CampusOptics) and safety protocols, it supports regulatory compliance, prevents pollution at the source, and ensures efficient, effective waste management.

 Environmental Management SystemsDriving continuous improvement through a systematic framework for performance and compliance.

-Our Environmental Management Systems are designed to improve our environmental performance and ensure regulatory compliance by looking beyond basic legal requirements and focusing on our broader footprint—including energy use, carbon emissions, and sustainable purchasing.
+Environmental management systems are a structured process to enhance environmental performance while supporting regulatory compliance by going beyond basic legal requirements and focusing on a broader footprint – including energy use, waste reduction, and sustainable purchasing.

 Reporting an Environmental ConcernEmpowering Aggies to report environmental issues.